aborroy/alfresco-agents-lab-clive/lab-material/add-mcp-tool.md

 This guide walks you from zero to a working MCP tool that fetches the **Markdown rendition** of an Alfresco node via REST, and tests it with **MCP Inspector**.

-What we’re building (in plain words):
+What we’re building (in plain words)

 * An MCP server (Python app) that exposes tools an LLM can call
 * A new tool named `get_markdown_content(node_id)` that calls the Alfresco REST API: